turbo-sim/turboflow/projects/thermodynamic_cycles/work_progress.md

 - Implemented lazy initialization to avoid recomputing the saturation line.
 - Generalized the vapor quality calculation for values outside of the two-phase region.
 - Added calculation of superheating and subcooling that works inside and outside the two-phase region
+- Cleaned up the recompression and recuperated cycle functions and moved them to their own files.

 ### Optimization
 - Formulated the objective function and constraints automatically via configuration.